 As has been stated throughout this article, there is no combustion when using a vaporizer, meaning the flower never actually burns.
 Instead, you slowly extract all of the essence and active ingredients.
 This allows for more control over the experience to dial in the specific “high” that you want to achieve.
 For those who really want to get the most out of their material, you can start on a lower temperature setting and heat up over a longer period.
 This provides a wide range of flavor and effects, whereas smoking happens at once.

 Vaping is a More Discreet Option

 Vaping is a bit different than smoking, which can produce thick smelly clouds that linger in the air.
 The scent produced by vaporizers tends to be more of an herbal fragrance than a pungent odor.
-This aspect paired with the fact that you don’t need an open flame, vaping tends to be a more discreet option and convenient for on the go use.
+This aspect paired with you not needing an open flame, vaping tends to be a more discreet option and convenient for on-the-go use.

 Conclusion on the Benefits of Vaping vs Smoking

 There is no hard evidence either way (at this time), but it seems that vaping is a “better” route than smoking for these reasons:

 - Removing combustion may reduce the risk of potential lung issues

 - Using a vaporizer can conserve your cannabis